 Telephone Allowance is usually adjusted on 20 September each year in line with the Consumer Price Index—that is, in line with increases in the costs of living.

 From time to time, your eligibility for the allowance may also be reviewed.

 When you claim certain Centrelink payments, your eligibility for Telephone Allowance is assessed at the same time.

-If you already receive a qualifying Centrelink payment and you later become a telephone or home internet subscriber, you can test your eligibility for Telephone Allowance by:
+If you already receive a qualifying Centrelink payment and you later become a telephone or home internet subscriber, it is important that you tell us that your circumstances have changed.

 You always have the right to appeal any decision we make.
 Read more about reviews and appeals.

 You need to tell us if your circumstances change while you are receiving Telephone Allowance.
 For example, you need to tell us if you are no longer paying for a telephone or home internet service.